 There are certain sports that are so extreme in their difficulty or their inherent safety risk that it is impossible not to think, “how did these athletes get started with something like that?”
-Think of skeleton athletes careening down an icy track at 120 kmph or Formula1 drivers taking their finely-tuned cars to the very brink of their performance capabilities.
+Think of skeleton athletes careening down an icy track at 120 km/h or Formula1 drivers taking their finely-tuned cars to the very brink of their performance capabilities.

-Account Based Marketing (ABM) can seem a little like that – a bit intimidating.
+Account Based Marketing (ABM) can seem a little like that – intimidating.
 Diving deep into ABM can be expensive, with Salesforce alone offering a wide product stack devoted to ABM.
 Not everyone who is interested in ABM can afford to invest in a full stack of ABM products.

 Thankfully, it is possible to build an ABM practice on a budget.
-Everyone has to start somewhere, and hard as it is to imagine, athletes don’t just jump onto a sled or into an F1 vehicle and start racing.
+Everyone has to start somewhere, and as hard as it is to imagine, athletes don’t just jump onto a sled or into an F1 vehicle and start racing.
 Focusing on fundamental principles of ABM and implementing best practices and light-weight but impactful software can help most businesses transition towards ABM.